pgaret/EGDP3/EDGP3/Builds/Final Submission/ReadMe.txt

                  TINKER
 -------------------------------------------------------------------------
 Attack with any of three bullet patterns.
-Bomb (blue) deals an AoE explosion on contact with an enemy.
+Bomb (blue) deals a circular explosion on contact with an enemy.
 Homing (red) goes to the nearest enemy.
 Piercing (yellow) goes through enemies to hit those beyond.
 Special swaps which bullet pattern you're currently using.
-Drop shields using your special move while in Defence.
+Drop shields using your special move while in Defense.

 -------------------------------------------------------------------------
                  MIRROR MAGE
 -------------------------------------------------------------------------
 Attack using four lasers connected to mirror nodes at various points on your screen.
 Use a limit amount of ammo per second while lasers are in play.
-When all ammo is gone, the laser will vanish, until ammo is replenished via defence mode.
+When all ammo is gone, the laser will vanish, until ammo is replenished via Defense mode.
-Defence mode features two shields on either side of the player.
+Defense mode features two shields on either side of the player.
 Special fires a projectile straight up into your blind spot.

 ///////////////////////////////////////////////////////////////////////////